-Unfortunately we did not enter the system into TREC 2001 and so there were no offical scores for the system over that question set.
+Unfortunately we did not enter the system into TREC 2001 and so there were no official scores for the system over that question set.
 However, the first development task was to produce unofficial scores for our unaltered TREC-9 system over the TREC 2001 questions, using the regular expression patterns kindly made available by NIST.
 The result was that the unaltered TREC-9 system achieved a mean reciprocal rank (MRR) score of 0.169, over the TREC 2001 questions compared to its official TREC 9 MRR score of 0.206 (both using answers of 50 bytes or less).
 This drop in performance may be due to the fact that our system is not designed to handle definition style questions, which made up a significant percentage of the TREC 2001 question set.
+This system now scores an MRR of 0.343 over the TREC 2001 question set, clearly a significant improvement over the previous system.